MarcusHoltz/immich-setup/unraid-immich-compose/README.md

 - `Immich Kiosk` - Turn your photos into a Screensaver

+Now that you know what's included in the stack, let's get this Docker Compose file ready to go!

-### Compose File
+### Compose File on UnRAID

-The docker-compose.yml file is below:

-GITHUB
-GITHUB
-GITHUB
-GITHUB
-GITHUB
-GITHUB
+A `docker-compose.yml` file contains all of the programs in the stack.

+If you are using [UnRAID's Docker Compose Manager Community Application](https://forums.unraid.net/topic/114415-plugin-docker-compose-manager):

+- Make sure the stack_name is `immich`

+- The `docker-compose.yml` file should be located at: `/boot/config/plugins/compose.manager/projects/immich/docker-compose.yml`

+Additionally, you require one more file...

 ### Env File

+This stack relies on environment variables.
+An environment variable file is typically named `.env` and must be placed in the same directory as the compose file.

-This stack also relies on an Environment Varriable to help set some of the configuration information.
+This stack also relies on Environment Varriables to help set some of the configuration information, but the environment variable file is named `env`, without the `period`.
+This is how the plugin is written.

-My Env File is as follows:

-GITHUB
-GITHUB
-GITHUB
-GITHUB
-GITHUB
-GITHUB
-GITHUB
+- Make sure the stack_name is `immich`

+- Your `env` file needs to be in the same directory as the `docker-compose.yml` file.

+- The `env` file should be located at: `/boot/config/plugins/compose.manager/projects/immich/env`

 * * *

 ### Docker-Compose Additional UnRAID Overrides

-UnRAID uses docker, but also is able to use special labels to allow the interface to better present the user with these services.

-GITHUB
-GITHUB
-GITHUB
-GITHUB
-GITHUB
-GITHUB
-GITHUB
-GITHUB
+UnRAID special labels with Docker that help the web interface display addional information.
+These labels define elements like the WebUI URL, container icons, and descriptions that appear in the Unraid dashboard.
+By including these labels in a `docker-compose.override.yml` file, you can make Immich services integrate seamlessly with Unraid's management interface, accessible through the GUI.

+If you are using [UnRAID's Docker Compose Manager Community Application](https://forums.unraid.net/topic/114415-plugin-docker-compose-manager) this is a nice feature to have.

+- Make sure the stack_name is `immich`

+- Your `docker-compose.override.yml` file needs to be in the same directory as the `docker-compose.yml` file.

+- The `docker-compose.override.yml` file should be located at: `/boot/config/plugins/compose.manager/projects/immich/docker-compose.override.yml`

 * * *